 Malta is one of the most attractive islands in the Mediterranean

-Of the 159 inhabited islands in the Mediterranean, there is a handful that must be high on the list of must-visit, and Malta is clearly here.
-In part, Malta as an independent nation is interesting because it contains a friendly people, a vibrant and historic capital, a huge diversity and a unique culture.
+Malta is one of the only 159 inhabited islands in the Mediterranean.
+There is a handful that must be high on the list of must-visits, and Malta is clearly in that group.
+In part, Malta as an independent nation is interesting because it contains a friendly people, a vibrant and historic capital, with a huge diversity and a unique culture.
 But add to this a wonderful climate and a distinctive nature and the recipe for an unforgettable holiday is given.

 The expelled Crusaders of Malta built the fortress of Valetta